HONORARY FREEDOM OF THORNTON PARISH, SEFTON

 b. persons who have, in the opinion of the authority, rendered eminent services to that place or area.

-This is an award solely in the gift of the Council and confers no material honours or special privileges nor does it entitle the person to participate in the proceedings of the Council meetings or in any ceremonial events.
+The honour of Honorary Freedom on to an individual is entirely ceremonial and confers no powers or material honours or special privileges nor does it entitle the person to participate in the proceedings of the Council meetings or in any ceremonial events.
+The title is a mark of distinction upon the person whom the Council wishes to honour and represents a thank you to the recipient.
 It is purely an honour awarded for merit.

 RECIPIENTS OF THE HONORARY FREEDOM OF THORNTON PARISH